stoshfabricius/lhl-lectures/w01d2-breakout/README.md

   How do computers read code.

-  It all depends on the language, since each language has it's own interpreter with it's own compiler / interpreter
+  It all depends on the language, and the corresponding compiler / interpreter.

   For JavaScript